 - Styles (brands)

 Each of these bases for segmentation are related.

-It could for example, be a distinguishable Luu Chan bracelet, or have other distinct features/brands.
+It could for example, be styled like a Luu Chan bracelet, or have other distinct features/brands.

 What this means is that you get to choose what kind of jewelry you wish to make.
 It offers you both variety and flexibility, and that is what the creative mind wants, in essence.
 However, don’t automatically assume that the type and style of jewelry you design will automatically sell at the price-point you decide.